kapcus/dbchanger/README.md

 * `central: [MAINUSER]` - means fragment sql content with group `central` will be executed for MAINUSER
 * `region: [SLAVEUSER1, SLAVEUSER2]` means fragment sql content with group `region` will be executed for SLAVEUSER1 and also for user SLAVEUSER2

-User can define arbitraty number of groups and assigned arbitraty number of users into each group.
+User can define arbitrary number of groups and assigned arbitrary number of users into each group.

 In fragment sql content `placeholders` can be used.
 Processing engine simple replace placeholder with defined value in config file which is to be replaced.